TDCJ COVID-19 Numbers Climbing

 By May 7, 535 TDCJ employees had tested positive for the virus.
 Nearly 1,524 had tested negative and there were 424 pending tests.

-A week later on May 14, 697 TDCJ employees had tested positive for the virus
+Two weeks later on May 21, 774 TDCJ employees had tested positive for the virus.

 With limited social distancing for the prisoners, the close confines often times prevent correctional officers and TDCJ staff from adhering to the prescribed six feet away distance, which often allows COVID-19 to spread unchecked.